MooersLab/latextips/README.md

 - You have exquisite and precise control over the output's appearance, largely via a vast library of packages.
 What you want to do has likely been done before via a library that someone else developed.
 - The LaTeX markup is out of your way most of the time.
 - After you configure that preamble of the tex file to generate the features you want in a particular document, your work is done.
 You can reuse the preamble for the next several decades with only minor modifications as packages wax and wane.
 - You can also reuse LaTeX code in the form of code snippets.
-Snippets can enhance your productivity in ways that are still not possible in word-processing documents, thanks to tab triggers and mirrored tab stops.
+Thanks to tab triggers and mirrored tab stops, snippets can enhance your productivity in ways that are still not possible in word-processing documents.

 ## Why not the alternatives to LaTeX

 - [Plain text](https://wiki2.org/en/Plain_text) Why not?
 It's simple.
 It is the place to start when breaking free from the grip of word processors.
 - [Markdown](https://wiki2.org/en/Markdown) (and all of its variants: even R Markdown and [bookdown](https://bookdown.org/)) are great for simple documents.
 The rendered PDFs are beautiful.
 It is a great starter language for working with markup documents.
 However, it does not support the automatic generation of indices.
 - [ReStructuredTexT](https://wiki2.org/en/ReStructuredText) may be the next step up in sophistication, but it was designed to help Python developers document their code.
-It does a good job of meeting that need, but it is also quite limited as a result.
+It does a good job of meeting that need, but it is also quite limited.
 - [Asciidoc](https://wiki2.org/en/AsciiDoc) is a step closer to LaTeX.
 However, it imports rendered PNG files of equations that look less sharp after inclusion in PDFs.
 It, too, fails to generate indices.
 If you export the document to [DocBook](https://docbook.org/), which uses XML, you can create an index.
 - [Org-mode](https://orgmode.org/) is a compelling markup language with added features for time and knowledge management.
 You can work in org mode all day.
 It is a very complete work environment.
 However, org files are translated to LaTeX upon export to PDF.
 Org recognizes most LaTeX markup.
 You must still learn some LaTeX to get the most out of document generation with org-mode.
 Here are some templates for a [generic manuscript](https://github.com/MooersLab/manuscriptInOrg) and a [writing log](https://github.com/MooersLab/writingLogTemplateInOrg) to keep track of your progress and plans for your writing project.
 - HTML is great for making web pages and generating documents.
 Knowing HTML is useful when you encounter the limitations of GitHub Markdown.